Synerise/android-sdk/README.md

 Use this method to update client's account information.<br>
 This method requires `AccountInformation` Builder Pattern object with client's account information.
 Not provided fields are not modified.
 Method returns `IApiCall` to execute request.

+#### Client.getAnalytics()
+Get all available Analytics metrics for the client.<br>
+Please note that in order to use this method, Client must be signed in first.<br>
+This method returns `IDataApiCall` with parametrized `List<AnalyticsMetrics>` object to execute request.

+#### Client.getAnalytics(String)
+Fetch all available Analytics metrics for the client and return the first metric, which matches provided name.<br>
+Please note that in order to use this method, Client must be signed in first.<br>
+This method returns `IDataApiCall` with parametrized `AnalyticsMetrics` object to execute request.

 #### Client.getToken()
 Get valid JWT login token.<br>